 Aldurazyme in Detail - Patient Information: Side Effects

-Some people receiving a laronidase injection have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregiver right away if you have a headache, skin rash or itching, warmth or tingly feeling, or trouble breathing when laronidase is injected.
+Some people receiving a laronidase have had a reaction to the infusion (when the medicine is injected into the vein).
+Tell your caregiver right away if you have a headache, skin rash or itching, warmth or tingly feeling, pale skin, or trouble breathing when laronidase is injected.

 Less serious side effects may include: